EpitechMouliBot/.github/profile/README.md

 The bot is made to send you a notification right when a new mouli is available.

-You can also type `/mouli` to get the latest mouli, and `/mouli 3` for example, to get the 3rd latest mouli.
+You can also type `/mouli` in a discord channel to get the latest mouli, or `/mouli 3` (for example) to get the 3rd latest mouli.

 # Issues

-If you are having issues with the extension, please report it [here](https://github.com/EpitechMouliBot/browser-extension/issues).
+If you are having an issue with the extension, please report it [here](https://github.com/EpitechMouliBot/browser-extension/issues).

-If you are having issues with the bot, please report it [here](https://github.com/EpitechMouliBot/discord-bot/issues).
+If you are having an issue with the bot, please report it [here](https://github.com/EpitechMouliBot/discord-bot/issues).

 ***